|Last Quarterly Update:||7/14/2014|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry pour and finish concrete foundations; erect and assemble precast concrete; and set stones, lay bricks and perform other masonry work.
-Major US companies include Baker Concrete Construction, Ceco Concrete Construction, Stewart Builders, and United Forming; leading international companies include Byrne Bros (UK), and units of larger global construction groups such as Laing O'Rourke (UK).
+Major US companies include Baker Concrete Construction, Ceco Concrete Construction, Stewart Builders, and United Forming; other leading companies include Byrne Bros (UK), Chicago Bridge & Iron Company (the Netherlands), and units of larger global construction groups such as Laing O'Rourke (UK).

 China and the US are among the world's largest markets for construction, including concrete and masonry contracting.
 Other major markets include Japan, Germany, Spain, France, and Italy.
 Demand in India and Brazil is growing as urbanization continues.

-Demand is driven by residential and commercial construction.
+Demand is driven by residential, commercial, and government-funded construction activity.
 The profitability of individual companies depends on cost estimation and project management.
 Large companies have economies of scale in marketing and purchasing.
 Small companies can compete effectively by specializing.

 PRODUCTS, OPERATIONS & TECHNOLOGY